GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-qlik-connector/README.md

 ```

 > Replace above values according to your environment.
 The Data Catalog
-> credentials file was saved in the [step
+> credentials file was saved in [step
 > 2.1.2](#212-download-a-json-key-and-save-it-as).

 ## 3. Run entry point